deepaksama/deepaksama.github.io/_posts/springcore/2017-03-04-Spring-Core-Tutorial.md

 * Context (___spring-context___)
 * ContextSupport (___spring-context-support___)
 * Spring Exression (___spring-expression___)
+	spring-core and spring-beans modules provide the fundamental parts of the framework that includes IoC and Dependency Injection.

 ### **2. Data Access/Intergration**

 ### **3. Web**
 ### **4. AOP**
 ### **5. Instrumentation**